runekaagaard/php-chano/docs/functions.rst

 unorderedlist()
 +++++++++++++++

-Recursively takes a self-nested list and returns an HTML unordered list - WITHOUT opening and closing <ul> tags.
+Recursively takes an array and returns an HTML unordered list - without opening and closing <ul> tags.

-The list is assumed to be in the proper format.
+The array is assumed to be in the proper format.
 For example, if ``var`` contains::

     array(